simrenbasra/simys-blog/_posts/2025-01-07-12_days_of_data_part_3.md

 **4. Understanding Model Limits**

-Prompt engineering is a great way to improve the output of LLMs but it’s important to note that LLMs are models and come with their own limitations.
+Prompt engineering is a great way to improve the output of LLMs but it’s important to note that LLMs are models and come with their own limits.
 Aside from refining prompts, there are other factors that you affect the quality of LLM outputs.
 In the following section, I’ll discuss these factors and share how to connect to the GPT API to send and receive requests.

 <br>